-And while I love a good gift guide as much as a the next blogger, my gift-giving philosophy runs more towards non-things.
+Let’s begin by acknowledging that I love a good gift guide as much as a the next blogger.
+But my gift-giving philosophy runs more towards non-things.
 You know, tarot card readings and weird exotic plants.

 And what do I want you to give me?
 A really nice colander.
 Or some lush merino socks.